pyth-network/pyth-gitbook/publishers/publish-data.md

 ## Procure validators

-Every data provider to the network will require both a Solana RPC node and a Pythnet validator.
+Every data provider to the network will require both a Pythnet RPC node and a Pythnet validator.
 The Pyth Data Association will assist you with this step.

 ## Pyth-agent